the-strathmere/the-strathmere.github.io/index.markdown

 Be the one of the first to own a Series I of _The Strathmere_!

 ![](assets/img/product-photos/The Strathmere - Leather Weekend Bag - A. M. Aiken - 08.jpeg)

+---

+## _The Strathmere_ Video Walkthrough

+Passing the 15-minute mark, this video thoroughly explores every detail of _The Strathmere_ Leather Weekend Bag.
+Aaron skillfully demonstrates how to pack and unpack _The Strathmere_, emphasizing each feature of this meticulously crafted leather weekend bag.
+The video also covers the Benefits of Ownership, providing you with a comprehensive understanding of what makes _The Strathmere_ an exceptional choice.

+<div style="position:relative;padding-top:56.25%;"><iframe src="https://iframe.mediadelivery.net/embed/117635/16a37ad7-afd6-4449-8a94-6a0fd57abb6a?autoplay=false&loop=false&muted=false&preload=true&responsive=true" loading="lazy" style="border:0;position:absolute;top:0;height:100%;width:100%;" allow="accelerometer;gyroscope;autoplay;encrypted-media;picture-in-picture;" allowfullscreen="true"></iframe></div>

+---

 ## Product Details